 Find your lost iPhone

-Go to Glances and go to the Glance all the way to the left.
-Tap on the iPhone symbol at the bottom and if your iPhone is on it will send out an audible ping.
+Swipe up from the bottom of your Watch face.
+Tap on the iPhone symbol and if your iPhone is on it will send out an audible ping.

 Mute your Watch